After a few recent adventures with online writing mills, I thought it would be a great time to write a ‘Tips For Hiring Writers‘ post.

 Articles submitted to the general pool on any of the sites were all too frequently being grabbed by some of the worst writer wannabes, who apparently swarm there like mosquitoes over stagnant ponds.

-Have you had any interesting experiences hiring writers (or perhaps as a hiree yourself)?
+Do you have any tips for hiring writers yourself?
 Let me know in the comments!

 FREE PDF: 'How to Write Great Headlines That Get More Blog Traffic'